onflow/docs/docs/evm/cadence/batched-evm-transactions.md

 ## Breaking it Down

-Now that we can relate to the pain of manually executing these transactions and we've seen the magic Cadence can work, let's understand what's going on under the hood.
+Now that we can relate to the pain of manually executing these transactions and we've seen the magic you can work with Cadence, let's understand what's going on under the hood.

 To recap, our Cadence transaction does the following, reverting if any step fails: